williamparry/cloudRIG/README.md

 cloudRIG is the cheapest way to use AWS + Parsec for game and other application streaming.
 When configured, it will set up the requisite AWS infrastructure for you to boot spot instances preloaded with Parsec.

-This is a community project that uses [Parsec](https://parsecgaming.com/) technology. <a href="https://www.patreon.com/bePatron?u=6484976" data-patreon-widget-type="become-patron-button">Become a Patron</a> to help keep development going.
+This is a community project that uses [Parsec](https://parsecgaming.com/) technology.

 ## Features